Loading lesson…

 A good rep can articulate, in two sentences, why their price is fair given the value delivered.
 They never discount without a corresponding ask.
 Their average selling price holds steady or rises over time, even as the company grows.
 AI doesn't replace pricing judgment — it gives reps a structured prompt to slow down and think before they reflexively cut their own margin.

-What is the core idea behind "Deal Desk And Pricing: Using AI To Stop Discounting On Reflex"?
+What is the main idea of "Deal Desk And Pricing: Using AI To Stop Discounting On Reflex"?

-Which best describes the scope of "Deal Desk And Pricing: Using AI To Stop Discounting On Reflex"?
+Which action would help you apply "Deal Desk And Pricing: Using AI To Stop Discounting On Reflex" responsibly?